Jogoraa/Nail-Salon/README.md

 ## Capacity Management System

-The capacity management system is the core innovation of this application, providing sophisticated overbooking prevention and resource optimization.
+The capacity management system is the core innovation of this application, providing sophisticated overbooking prevention and resource optimization. **The system has been updated to work immediately with your existing database schema.**

+### Current Implementation (Immediate)
+- **Dynamic Time Slots**: Generates 30-minute slots from 9:00 AM to 6:00 PM
+- **Real-time Availability**: Counts existing appointments to determine availability
+- **Concurrency Protection**: Prevents double-booking through application-level checks
+- **Conflict Resolution**: Automatically suggests alternative time slots when conflicts occur
+- **No Database Changes Required**: Works with your existing tables structure

+### Enhanced Implementation (Future)
+When you're ready for advanced features, the enhanced schema provides:
+- Service schedules and capacity overrides
+- Waitlist management for fully booked slots
+- Availability caching for better performance
+- Transactional booking with database-level advisory locks

 ### How It Works